austin006/austin006.github.io/docs/project-portfolio/complete-project-portfolio.md

 * * *

 Welcome to my portfolio.
 This collection features engineering projects completed during my undergraduate studies, each demonstrating the progression of my technical knowledge, analytical skills, and professional development.
-Selecting a project will provide additional details and outcomes.
+Selecting a projectm will provide additional details and outcomes.

 === "Key Projects"